 I waddled into the pristine white lobby and smiled at the receptionist, making sure the hair on my multiple chins were hidden from her piercing, young eyes.
 She threw a pitying look my way and buzzed the beauty therapist for me.

-I am a large woman but still was surprised when the so-called beauty therapist and slimming expert walked in, she was 10 times my size and her wrist resembled my thigh.
-I knew I was in the wrong place immediately, but couldn’t make a fast get-away due to my stomach-impediment.
-So she cornered me and bombarded me with her beauty jargon.
-I listened with only half an ear as I was still trying to get her entire frame within my line of vision.
+I am a large woman but felt petite when the so-called beauty therapist and slimming expert walked in, she was twice my size.
+I knew right then that I was in the wrong place but couldn’t make a fast get-away due to my XXL size.
+She cornered me and attempted to bedazzle me with her knowledge of beauty treatments being offered at their clinic.
+I tried to pay attention to her words while trying to get her entire frame within my line of vision.

 She requested that I follow her into the treatment room for a demonstration.
-I did that, but by the time we reached the end of the long corridor, my eyes had had enough of her jingling, jangling gigantic behind.
-Inside, we were welcomed by their cosmetologist, who took one look at me and commenced a verbal attack my skin tone, and open pores.
-Her opening statement was, “you need at least 24 face treatments because your skin is very flabby and you have open pores and also black-heads.
-Your eyes need work too, the dark-circles need to be worked on and we have to do something about your extremely dull and dead looking eyes.”
+Once inside, we were welcomed by their cosmetologist, who took one look at me and commenced a verbal attack on my appearance.
+Her opening statement was, “you will need at least a dozen face treatments because your skin is very flabby and you have open pores and black-heads.
+Your eyes need work too, the dark-circles need to be worked on and we will have to do something about your extremely dull and dead looking eyes.”

-I mumbled an apology and waddled out of the beauty clinic from hell, they had made me feel a hundred to my fast approaching fifty.
-On reaching home, I asked my kids, “Do I look like I have dead eyes?”
+I mumbled an apology and raced out of the beauty clinic from hell.
+They had made me feel a hundred to my fast approaching fifty.
+On reaching home, I asked my kids, “Do you think my eyes look dull?”
 They shook their head in denial and said, “You have the prettiest eyes in the whole world.”
-Bless my angels; I felt 18 and not 47 at that instant.
+Bless my angels; I felt 18 and not 47 🙂

 My search for the fountain of youth ended on that fateful day, what about yours?